-Earn Your Bachelor of Science in Engineering: Robotics Emphasis Degree at GCU
+Earn Your Bachelor of Engineering with an Emphasis in Robotics Degree at GCU

 From the inner workings of the human body to the far corners of outer space, there are few places that robotic equipment has not explored.
 Yet, new advances in robotics continue to be achieved, making it an exciting and dynamic time for students to explore this career field.
 The Bachelor of Science in Engineering with an Emphasis in Robotics degree program at Grand Canyon University empowers students to push the boundaries of what’s possible, turning a vision for tomorrow into a reality for today.

-The Bachelor of Science in Engineering with an Emphasis in Robotics degree is offered by GCU’s College of Science, Engineering, and Technology.
+GCU's College of Science, Engineering and Technology created a specialized focus of the Bachelor of Science in Engineering program to fill the growing need of students seeking a robotics engineering degree.
 The thoughtfully designed curriculum gives students knowledge and skills that are immediately applicable to the engineering industry.
 Students participate in hands-on engineering projects that challenge them to discover the real-world solutions that drive technological achievements.
 Graduates of this interdisciplinary degree program are innovative thought leaders and critical thinkers who strive toward the advancements that improve modern society.

 Gain Skills to Design and Support Robotic Systems